 Possibly the most common reason why a snake would eat its tail is stress and agitation.
 This is most likely if the snake is living in captivity.

 Snakes are easily stressed.
 They like to live a certain way and need a habitat that meets their needs.
 A snake uncomfortable with the temperature and humidity, for example, will quickly become unhappy.
 This stress can turn to disorientation, and a snake may eat its tail in such a circumstance.
 Other things that could cause stress for a snake include:

 - A terrarium that is too small or large

-- The substrate that does not feel organic or natural
+- The substrate does not feel organic or natural

 - An insufficient alternation between light and darkness

-A captive snake that you cannot see is usually a happy and contented snake.
+A captive snake that you cannot see is usually a contented snake.
 Most reptiles would rather hide and burrow than expose themselves to humans and the threat of predation.

 2) Food Confusion